-The activities (data elements) included in the Section GG mobility scale/instrument cover a wide range of patient functioning and key activities included in many other functional assessment instruments, supporting content validity of the scale.
+The activities (data elements) included in the Section GG mobility scale/instrument cover a wide range of patient functioning and key activities included in many other functional assessment instruments are included in the section GG scale/instrument, supporting content validity of the scale.

-Prior to their participation in the TEP, the panel members were surveyed on their initial perceptions of the Change in Mobility performance measure.
+Prior to their participation in the TEP, the panel members were surveyed on their initial perceptions of the Discharge Mobility performance measure.
 Most experts convened indicated the performance measure was important, scientifically sound, and able to be used by providers, patients, and the general public.